 But suppose your only symptom is itching.
 There's no rash, no swelling, no skin dimpling.
 Some simple home remedies may solve the problem without a doctor's visit.

 If you have had previous breast surgery, your surgical scars might be causing the itching.
 Itching around surgical scars is very common even long after the surgery.
 You can try massaging in a cream designed to minimize scarring to see if that helps.
-Massaging helps break down bands of collagen that form with the scar.
+My physical therapist explained that massaging helps break down bands of collagen that form with the scar.

 - Take warm, not hot, showers or baths and limit the amount of time you spend in the water.
 You might even want to try washing your breasts only every two or three days to give the natural oils on the surface of your breasts time to replenish.

 - Use an unscented moisturizer or body lotion designed for sensitive skin.
-Do not use cortisone creams more than a day or two without consulting your doctor.
+Do not use cortisone creams without consulting your doctor.

 - Choose bras with soft fabrics that let your skin breathe.
 Thick padding or scratchy lace may be causing your itching.
 Go braless at home as much as practical to get some air circulation for your breasts.
 Definitely don't wear a bra to sleep in.

-Of course, if these home remedies don't work, you will want to check in with your doctor even if you don't have a rash.
+Of course, if these home remedies don't work, you should check in with your doctor even if you don't have a rash.
 Intermittent itching on both breasts is almost never a serious health risk, but it is uncomfortable.
 Your doctor may have a solution to the problem.